dtzxporter/dtzxporter/README.md

 </p>

 <h2 align="center">I'm DTZxPorter, but feel free to call me Nick 🖥️🖱️</h2>
 <p align="center">I am a highly skilled software engineer with expertise in both full-stack development and reverse engineering, based in the USA.
 My professional background includes designing complex microservices and mesh systems at a large scale, with additional experience in the cable modem and router industry.
 I possess extensive expertise in deploying and managing infrastructure on AWS and DigitalOcean.
 Furthermore, I am well-versed in Rust ⚙️ and have utilized it extensively.
-I specialize in creating tools for extracting assets from popular video games.</p>
+I have a unique hobby of creating tools for extracting assets from popular video games.</p>

 ---